andrewqian1006444224/Projects/Calories Tracker/README.md

 "# Project-Javascript"
 Calorie tracker by Andrew Qian

-usage: Enter information about yourself then it will give you an estimate of how much calories you should have a day, plus it also allows you to keep track of how many calories you have already consumed.
+usage: Open index.html with a browser.
+Enter information about yourself then it will give you an estimate of how much calories you should have a day, plus it also allows you to keep track of how many calories you have already consumed.

 Code Info:
 Uses the materlize framework